 The most common food allergies

 As there are many symptoms and diseases that can be confused with allergies food, it is important for parents to know the differences.
 The following information from the American Academy of Pediatrics discusses allergies to foods, how to recognize them and how to treat their symptoms.
-Also included is important information about how to keep your child safe and healthy at school and at home if he has such an allergy.
+Also included is important information regarding how to keep your child safe and healthy at school and at home if he has such an allergy.

 Symptoms of a food allergy